VK3SIR/AR/README.md

 ### Regulations

-- Syllabus: (See all levels of Licence - a basic guide is at
+- Syllabus: (See all levels of Licence) - a basic guide can be found at https://vkregs.info/
 - https://www.amateurradio.com.au/licence/regulations

 ### Standard